hanious/mern-stack/README.md

 GET  /api/users         # Get all users
 GET  /api/users/:id     # Get user by ID
 ```

-## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/amazing-feature`)
-3. Commit your changes (`git commit -m 'Add some amazing feature'`)
-4. Push to the branch (`git push origin feature/amazing-feature`)
-5. Open a Pull Request

-## 📄 License

-This project is licensed under the ISC License.

-## 🆘 Troubleshooting

-### Common Issues

-1. **MongoDB Connection Error**
-   - Ensure MongoDB is running
-   - Check the MONGODB_URI in your .env file

-2. **Port Already in Use**
-   - Change the PORT in your .env file
    - Kill the process using the port: `npx kill-port 5000`

 3. **Dependencies Issues**